kineviz-3D-human-pose-tracking/3d-ai-powered-pose-tracking/README.md

    * Create account on [GraphXR Next](https://graphxrnext.kineviz.com/)
    * Download skel.grove and skelly.graphxr from [GitHub](https://github.com/kineviz-3D-human-pose-tracking/streamer-receiver-socketio/tree/main/graphXR) folder
-   * Create new Project in graphxrnext
+   * Create new Project in GraphXR Next
    * Open the recently created project
    * Click on Project icon on left and then Extensions and pick Grove
    * Click on View attached files and change into desired .csv data